tayalaks2001/NTU-CourseReg-Simulator/README.txt

 	Code - HE9091 | IndexList: 30001, 30002
 	Code - MH3300 | IndexList: 40001, 40002

 There is more data in the files already.
 The aforementioned set of data is the most relevant one and has been used for testing purposes.

-Thank you.